u-boot/u-boot/tools/binman/binman.rst

 Binman takes a lot of inspiration from a Chrome OS tool called 'cros_bundle_firmware', which I wrote some years ago.
-That tool was based on a reasonably simple and sound design but has expanded greatly over the years.
-In particular its handling of x86 images is convoluted.
+That tool was based on a simple and sound design but has expanded over the years.
+In particular, its handling of x86 images is convoluted.

 Quite a few lessons have been learned which are hopefully applied here.